01ssh/Github-stats/README.md

  🏴‍☠️ I used to be a Sales Engineer for tech companies

  👀 I crashed my first business (thankfully)

+ 🧠 100% Self-taught

 💬 Ask me about **Node.js, React, Firebase...**

-⚡ Favorite quote **Easy was never the promise, Victory Was ! **
+⚡ Favorite quote **Easy was never the promise, Victory Was ! ** ⚡ My advice **Met the right people at the right time & Never show off to early ! **

  </div>